-Al Gear2 allows you to choose profiles to adjust the CPU frequency and Vcore voltage to minimize system noise and power consumption.
-You can change the mode in real-time in the operating system to max power saving mode and save up to 50% power when using word processing applications.
+Al Gear provides four modes that adjust the CPU frequency and Vcore voltage minimizing system noise and power consumption.
+You can choose the mode that best suits your computing needs.
 See page 5-23 for details.

-Al Nap
+Al Nan

-With AI Nap, the system can continue running at minimum power and noise when you are temporarily away.
+With Al Nap, the system can continue running at minimum power and noise when you are temporarily away.
 To wake the system and return to the OS environment, simply click the mouse or press a key.
 See page 5-24 for details.